-For the 2nd quarter of FY04, 41% of all adults with a face-to-face mental health crisis service in the state were seen for a non-crisis outpatient service within the following seven days, (Figure 11).
-This is the highest rate of crisis follow-up for the eight quarters studied, up from 33% in the 4th Quarter of FY03.
+For the 3rd quarter of FY04, 43% of all adults with a face-to-face mental health crisis service in the state were seen for a non-crisis outpatient service within the following seven days (Figure 11).
+This is the highest rate of crisis follow-up for the eight quarters studied, up from 32% in the 4th Quarter of FY03.

-The NE region has the highest rate (72%) for adults with face-to-face crisis events who had outpatient follow-up visits within seven days.
+The NE region has the highest rate (54%) for adults with face-to-face crisis events who had outpatient follow-up visits within seven days, followed by the CN region at 60% (with the largest increase over the past quarter), the SW region at 56% (also with a significant increase over the last quarter, and the NW at 54%.
 The NE region has demonstrated a high rate of adult mental health follow-up (one standard deviation or more above the state average) for all eight quarters measured.
-The remaining seven regions have rates of follow-up within one standard deviation of the state average for the 2nd Quarter of FY04.
+The remaining four regions have rates of follow-up within one standard deviation of the state average for the 3rd Quarter of FY04.